What is Minitran?

 You should not use this medicine if you are allergic to any type of adhesive on a bandage or other transdermal skin patch, or if you are using medicine to treat pulmonary arterial hypertension (PAH), such as riociguat, (Adempas), sildenafil (Revatio), or tadalafil (Adcirca).

-Do not take erectile dysfunction medicine (Viagra, Cialis, and others) while you are using nitroglycerin transdermal, or you could have a sudden and serious decrease in blood pressure.
+Do not take erectile dysfunction medicine (Viagra, Cialis, and others) while you are using Minitran, or you could have a sudden and serious decrease in blood pressure.

 you are allergic to any type of adhesive on a bandage or other transdermal skin patch; or